nhn/tui.editor/README.md

 ### Setup

-Fork `master` branch into your personal repository.
+Fork `main` branch into your personal repository.
 Clone it to local computer.
 Install node modules.
 Before starting development, you should check to haveany errors.

 ```sh
 $ git clone https://github.com/{your-personal-repo}/tui.editor.git
 $ npm install
 $ npm run test editor
 ```

+> TOAST UI Editor uses [npm workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces/), so you need to set the environment based on [npm7](https://github.blog/2021-02-02-npm-7-is-now-generally-available/).
+If subversion is used, dependencies must be installed by moving direct paths per package.

 ### Develop